 For generations, the various lodges and clubhouses have been well-loved and well-used by the membership.
 These buildings are an important part of club memories and the club’s future, but their use has changed over the years.
 As high capacity high-speed chair lifts were installed, taking skiers faster uphill and advances in ski equipment allow members to ski more quickly downhill, instead of skiing ten runs or more a day, now you can ski ten runs in an hour.
 This translates into more family and social time moving off-hill.

-More than a needs assessment document, the Master Plan is a comprehensive roadmap to guide the Osler Bluff Ski Club into the future and to provide prudent management of not only this significant real estate asset, but the ephemeral qualities that make up the culture at Osler.
+More than a needs assessment document, the Master Plan become a comprehensive roadmap to guide the Osler Bluff Ski Club into the future and to provide prudent management of not only this significant real estate asset, but the ephemeral qualities that make up the culture at Osler.

 The Primary Goals of the document were to create a phased development and renovation plan that will continue to promote the values of OBSC, to enable OBSC to ensure its position as the premier ski club in the region and to meet the growing needs of OBSC constituents.
 It is a visionary growth and efficiency plan, consistent with the financial goals and changing demographic needs of the club.